tc39/proposal-temporal/docs/zoneddatetime.md

 Date/time values in object inputs will be interpreted in the context of `calendar`.
 However, date/time values in string inputs are always interpreted in the context of the ISO 8601 calendar.

-Any non-object value is converted to a string, which is expected to be an ISO 8601 string that includes a time zone ID in brackets, and an optional calendar.
+If the value is not an object, it must be a string, which is expected to be an ISO 8601 string that includes a time zone ID in brackets, and an optional calendar.
 For example:

 ```